pokealarm/pokealarm/docs/configuration/events/raid-events.rst

-gym_description   The description of the gym. * gym_image         The url to the image of the gym. * team_id           The id of the team currently in control of the gym. team_name         The team currently in control of the gym. team_leader       The leader of the team currently in control of the gym. sponsor_id        The sponsor if of the gym.
+gym_description   The description of the gym. * gym_image         The url to the image of the gym. * team_id           The id of the team currently in control of the gym. team_emoji        The team color currently in control of the gym. team_name         The team currently in control of the gym. team_leader       The leader of the team currently in control of the gym. sponsor_id        The sponsor if of the gym.
 0 if not sponsored.